Lino Ventura

-Angiolino Giuseppe Pasquale Ventura (14 July 1919 – 22 October 1987), known as Lino Ventura, was an Italian-born actor and philanthropist, who lived and worked for most of his life in France.
+Angiolino Giuseppe Pasquale Ventura (14 July 1919 – 22 October 1987), known as Lino Ventura, was an Italian-born actor, philanthropist, and professional wrestler, who lived and worked for most of his life in France.
 He was considered one of the greatest leading men of French cinema during the 1960s and 1970s, known for his portrayal of tough characters on both sides of the law in crime dramas.

 Born in Parma and raised in Paris, Ventura worked as a professional wrestler before an injury ended his career.
 He made his film debut as a gangster in the 1954 Jacques Becker film Touchez pas au grisbi and rapidly became one of France's favourite film actors, playing opposite many other great stars and working with such leading directors as Louis Malle, Claude Sautet, and Claude Miller.
 Usually portraying a tough man, either a criminal or a cop, he also featured as a leader of the Resistance in the Jean-Pierre Melville-directed Army of Shadows (1969).
 He was nominated for a Cesar Award for his portrayal of Jean Valjean in the 1982 film adaptation of Les Misérables.

 After one of his four children, a daughter, was born handicapped, he and his wife founded a charity Perce-Neige (Snowdrop) which aids disabled children and their parents.
 Though a lifelong resident and pop cultural icon in France, Ventura always considered himself an Italian first and foremost, and never took French citizenship.
 He was nonetheless voted 23rd in a 2005 poll of the 100 greatest Frenchmen.

+Early life

+Ventura was born in Busseto, in the province of Parma in 1919, the son of Giovanni Ventura and Luisa Borrini.
+While Ventura was still very young, his father moved to Paris for work.
+When Ventura was eight-years-old, he and his mother followed, but could not locate his father and settled in Montreuil.

+To supplement his mother's income, Ventura left school at age nine and worked various oddjobs.
+As a teenager, he met Austrian Greco-Roman wrestler Fred Oberlander, who became his mentor.
+He met his wife, Odette Lecomte while working for an Italian travel agency in Paris.

+As an Italian citizen, Ventura was conscripted into the Italian Army during World War II.
+In July 1943, he deserted and rejoined his wife in Paris.
+To avoid being denounced or arrested by the occupying German forces, he and his wife lived hid in a barn in Maine-et-Loire until the liberation of France.